Is There a Cost Premium for Passivhaus? What You Need to Know

 Conclusion

-As with all projects it is important to understand the likely costs before proceeding with the project’s design and documentation stage.
-It is even more critical to understand how the associated costs of Passivhaus will affect this, whether it will be a premium, cost neutral, or a saving.
+As with all projects, it is important to understand the likely costs before proceeding with the project’s design and documentation stage.
+This is even more critical for Passivhaus or EnerPHit projects in Melbourne, whether the outcome will involve a premium, be cost-neutral, or deliver savings.